TsChala/CS599Clustering/README.md

     remotes::install_github("TsChala/CS599Clustering")
 ***
 ## Usage
 Here is an example code for demonstrating the usage of this package.

-    ## Example
+We can use the HCLUST function for agglomerative hierarchical clustering using the single linkage method.
+The output is a vector containing the cluster assignments for each data point.
+This examples uses the iris data set with 3 clusters for demonstration.

     library(CS599Clustering)
     data.mat <- iris[,1:4]
     K <- 3